-- a) Invoice is sent to the client as usual
+- Invoice is sent to the client as usual

-- b) Business signs an agreement with a ‘factor’ who advances up to 80% of the invoice straight away
+- Business signs an agreement with a factoring company who advances up to 80% of the invoice straight away

-- c) Factor collects the invoice, usually after 30 or 60 days, depending on the terms of invoice
+- Factor assumes responsibility for getting the customer to pay the invoice, usually after 30 or 60 days, depending on the terms.

-- d) The invoice balance is paid, minus the agreed factoring fee.
+- The remaining amount owed to your business is paid, minus the agreed factoring fee.

 Invoice Finance is an industry with its own terminology.
 Factoring and Discounting are the two main forms of invoice finance, differentiated by who retains control of the sales ledger.

-Factoring requires the ‘factor’ or lender to take control of the invoice collection process, meaning your customers will become aware that your company is using a finance solution.
+Factoring requires factoring companies to take control of the invoice collection process, meaning your customers will become aware that your company is using a finance solution.
+For some businesses it may actually be advantage to have a third party handling the credit control as it can free up resources.

-Administration Fees – Some partners charge an additional administration fee, on top of their quoted percentage.
+Administration Fees – Some factoring companies charge an additional administration fee, on top of their quoted percentage.

 Termination Fees – Occasionally, lenders will levy a termination fee if the invoice factoring agreement is concluded more quickly than the contract stipulated.